-We will soon be implementing Innovative’s Vega Discovery, which will replace our Encore Catalog.
-We hope to have answers to all of your questions, but if you don’t find the answer you are looking for here, please submit a ticket by sending an email to email@example.com.
-Vega is still being developed and our understanding is evolving as it develops.
+We will soon be implementing Innovative’s Vega Discover, which will replace our Encore catalog.
+We hope to have answers to all of your questions, but if you don’t find what you are looking for here, please submit a ticket by sending an email to firstname.lastname@example.org.
+Discover is still being developed and our understanding is evolving as it develops.
 You can expect this area of the website to continue to improve and include more and more detail as it becomes available.

 A: Vega is a new platform of services being built to expand and enhance and extend the Sierra system.
 The Vega platform includes a number of elements that can be added on as separate enhancements.
-Currently, Vega includes a Discovery element, which we are development partners for.
-Discovery is the patron-facing interface or Catalog that connects users to our library resources, both local and digital.
-The platform’s roadmap includes an Interact which will help libraries reach patrons at a higher level, Promote, a marketing element, Program for registration and events, and also Analyze an analytical program for reporting and analyzing the data created in the system.
+Currently, Vega includes a Discover element, which we are development partners for.
+Discover is the patron-facing interface or catalog that connects users to our library resources, both local and digital.
+The platform’s roadmap includes LX Starter (formerly Interact) which will help libraries reach patrons at a higher level, Promote, a marketing element, Program, for registration and events, and also Analyze, an analytical program for reporting and analyzing the data created in the system.

 A: Vega Discover is an interface that patrons and staff will use to search and discover our physical and digital collections.
 Early discovery platforms like Encore were designed to provide wider access to library collections, with refining tools like facets to help narrow the search to meet their needs.
-Vega discovery is a modern evolution of the discovery concept and while it retains the option to refines the search with limits it also employs context and intelligence when providing results.
-Modern account display, the ability to manage useful tools for lists and searching within it enhance the user experience.
+Vega Discover is a modern evolution of the discovery concept, and while it retains the option to refines the search with limits, it also employs context and intelligence when providing results.
+Modern account display, the ability to manage useful tools for lists, and searching within it enhance the user experience.

-A: Vega is in development and currently only stand-alone libraries and those with branches have gone live.
-MHLS is one of the early adopters and will be among the first consortia to implement Vega Discovery.
-We have begun the process of working one on one with Innovative, with regular meetings.
+A: Vega is still in development and mostly only stand-alone libraries and those with branches have gone live.
+MHLS is one of the early adopters and will be among the first consortia to implement Vega Discover.
+We work one-on-one with Innovative, with regular meetings.

 - Patrons will have the user experience that they expect with resources at their fingertips and intuitive paths to manage their library patron experience.
 The interface has been developed through library partnerships and usability studies to ensure that the end result meets the needs of the user.